This topic uses private connectivity as a general term for AWS

 Does traffic ever traverse the public internet?

-When private connectivity is enabled, traffic between the Customer
+With private connectivity enabled, no traffic traverses the public internet by

 Is data encrypted?